Specifying the problem

 }

-solve_dense will initialise the problem and solve the problem, returning the solution at a Vec of times provided by the user.
+solve_dense will solve a problem from an initial state, returning the solution at a Vec of times provided by the user.
 This function returns a Vec<V>, where V is the vector type used to define the problem.

 use diffsol::OdeBuilder;